 The school has a hands-off policy.
-The schools expect that students keep their hands of all community members.
+The school expect that students keep their hands off all community members.
 This includes staff and students.
-This policy is designed to keep all membersof our school community staff.
-Depending on the nature and way that the hands off policy is breached the school may choose to apply consequences as per the schools behavior policy
+This policy is designed to keep all members of our school community staff.
+Depending on the nature and way that the hands-off policy is breached the school may choose to apply consequences as per the schools behavior policy as per above.